filedit22/J2JAY/README.md

 - The index.php just access the cache files and wont send out more tcp traffic(no additional pings)

-Live Demo Website(has some features that aren stable yet): http://project-sato.net/statuschecker/
+Live Demo Website(may have more or less features): http://project-sato.net/statuschecker/